EU envoy in Tehran amid hopes to restore nuclear agreement

 In an interview late Saturday with the semiofficial Fars news agency, Shariatmadari insisted that the foreign minister had misunderstood the Revolutionary Guard when he spoke on the force’s behalf.

 “Attributing this statement to Guard commanders does not correspond to any of the well-known characteristics of Guard commanders,” he said, adding that Amirabdollahian had falsely given the impression of the Guard’s “surrender.”
-He expressed hope that the paramilitary force would swiftly “correct” Amirabdollahian’s comments.

 From the Doha Forum, Sayyid Kamal Kharrazi, a foreign policy advisor to Iran’s supreme leader, also struck a tough line, rejecting the United States’ continued sanctions on the Revolutionary Guard.

-“The IRGC is a national army, and a national army cannot be listed as a terrorist group,” Kharrazi told the audience.
-“That is very important for Iranians to have IRGC removed from the list. ...
+“A national army cannot be listed as a terrorist group,” Kharrazi told the audience.
+“That is very important for Iranians to have the IRGC removed from the list. ...
 They are not going to compromise on that.”

+In an Instagram post, Amirabdollahian expressed regret that his comments had been “misinterpreted” and tried to assuage domestic unease by promising he had not backed down from any Iranian “red lines.”

-Still, ambiguity prevailed as Malley and Kharrazi offered starkly different assessments about the chances of the deal’s looming revival.
+Still, ambiguity prevailed as Malley and Kharrazi offered starkly different assessments from Doha about the chances of the deal’s looming revival.

 “It’s imminent,” said Kharrazi.